Iskanred/IBC-2020-education/README.md

 # IBC-2020-education
-Tasks and problems from InnoBootCamp-2020 - summer preparation even to studying at Innopolis University
+Tasks and problems from InnoBootCamp-2020 - summer preparation event to studying at Innopolis University